Ex-dividend date

-The ex-dividend date (coinciding with the reinvestment date for shares held subject to a dividend reinvestment plan) is an investment term involving the timing of payment of dividends on stocks of corporations, income trusts, and other financial holdings, both publicly and privately held.
-The ex-date or ex-dividend date represents the date on or after which a security is traded without a previously declared dividend or distribution.
+The ex-dividend date is an investment term involving the timing of payment of dividends on stocks of corporations, income trusts, and other financial holdings, both publicly and privately held.
+It coincides with the reinvestment date for shares held subject to a dividend reinvestment plan.
+The ex-date or ex-dividend date or ex-div day represents the date on or after which a security is traded without a previously declared dividend or distribution.
 The opening price on the ex-dividend date, in comparison to the previous closing price, can be expected to decrease by the amount of the dividend, although this change may be obscured by other influences on the stock's value.

 A person purchasing a stock before its ex-dividend date, and holding the position before the market opens on the ex-dividend date, is by convention entitled to the dividend.
 A person purchasing a stock on its ex-dividend date or after will not receive the current dividend payment.
+The time period before ex-dividend date, on which the register of shareholders is not changed and read for dividend payment, is called book closure.

 As far as the company registrar is concerned, to determine the ultimate eligibility for a dividend or distribution, the record date, not the ex-date, is relevant.
 Each shareholder entered in the shareholders' register at the record date is entitled to a dividend.
 Usually, the person owning the stock at the end of the trading day one business day before the ex-date is also the person registered in the shareholders register on the record date, because companies set the ex-date and record date of the dividend in line with the settlement cycle of the security.

 However if, for whatever reason, a share transfer prior to the ex-dividend date is not recorded on the register in time, the seller will receive the dividend from the company but is then obligated to pay the dividend to the buyer.

 Most developed financial markets such as the US, UK, Germany, France, etc. use a settlement cycle of T+2 for stocks.
 (US is now T+1 as described below.)
 As a result, companies in these markets set the ex-date one business day before the record date of the dividend (example: ex-date Wednesday, record date Thursday: a security purchased on Tuesday will settle on Thursday; a person who bought the security on Tuesday bought one day before the ex-date and will be registered as shareholder on Thursday and hence be entitled to the dividend).